ccamateur/settlement-keeper/README.md

 [![Build Status](https://travis-ci.org/reflexer-labs/settlement-keeper.svg?branch=master)](https://travis-ci.org/reflexer-labs/settlement-keeper)
 [![codecov](https://codecov.io/gh/reflexer-labs/settlement-keeper/branch/master/graph/badge.svg)](https://codecov.io/gh/reflexer-labs/settlement-keeper)

-The `settlement-keeper` is used to help facilitate [Emergency Shutdown](https://docs.reflexer.finance/system-contracts/shutdown-module) of the [Generalized Ethereum Bond Protocol](https://github.com/reflexer-labs/geb).
-Emergency shutdown is an involved, deterministic process, requiring interaction from all user types: SAFE owners, system coin holders, Redemption keepers, PROT governors, and other GEB Stakeholders.
+The `settlement-keeper` is used to help facilitate [Emergency Shutdown](https://docs.reflexer.finance/system-contracts/shutdown-module) of the [GEB Protocol](https://github.com/reflexer-labs/geb).
+Emergency shutdown is an involved, deterministic process, requiring interaction from all user types: SAFE owners, system coin holders, keepers, protocol token governors, and other GEB Stakeholders.
 A high level overview is as follows:
-1. System Shutdown - The Emergency Security Module [(ESM)](https://github.com/reflexer-labs/esm) calls `GlobalSettlement.shutdownSystem()` function, which freezes the USD price for each collateral type as well as many parts of the system.
+1. System Shutdown - The Emergency Security Module [(ESM)](https://github.com/reflexer-labs/esm) calls `GlobalSettlement.shutdownSystem()` function, which freezes the  price for each collateral type as well as many parts of the system.
-2. Processing Period - Next, SAFE owners interact with GlobalSettlement to settle their SAFE and withdraw excess collateral.
+2. Processing Period - Next, SAFE owners interact with GlobalSettlement to settle their SAFEs and withdraw excess collateral.
 Auctions are left to conclude or are terminated prematurely before system coin redemption.
 3. System Coin Redemption - After the processing period duration `GlobalSettlement.shutdownCooldown` has elapsed, SAFE settlement and all system coin generating processes (auctions) are assumed to have concluded.
 At this point, system coin holders can begin to claim a proportional amount of each collateral type at a fixed rate.

-To prevent a race-condition for system coin holders during Step 3, it's imperative that any SAFES having a collateralization ratio of less than 100% at Step 1 must be processed during Step 2.
-The owner of an underwater SAFE would not receive excess collateral, so they lack an incentive to `processSAFE` their position in the `GlobalSettlement` contract.
-Thus, it is the responsibility of a GEB Stakeholder (PROT holders, large system coin holders, etc) to ensure the system facilitates a system coin redemption phase without a time variable.
+To prevent a race-condition for system coin holders during Step 3, it's imperative that any SAFEs having a collateralization ratio of less than 100% at Step 1 must be processed during Step 2.
+The owner of an underwater SAFE would not receive excess collateral, so they lack an incentive to `processSAFE` using the `GlobalSettlement` contract.
+Thus, it is the responsibility of a GEB Stakeholder (protocol token holders, large system coin holders, etc) to ensure that the system facilitates a timely system coin redemption phase.
 The `settlement-keeper` is a tool to help stakeholders carry out this responsibility.

 ### Review
 The following section assumes familiarity with Emergency Shutdown.
 Good places to start is the Shutdown Module in the [GEB Docs](https://docs.reflexer.finance/system-contracts/shutdown-module).
 Functions mentioned are from the implementation contained by the `GlobalSettlement` contract, which is [located here](https://github.com/reflexer-labs/geb/blob/master/src/GlobalSettlement.sol).